Compound and Parallel Modes of Tropical Convolutional Neural Networks: Introduction

-In this paper, we propose leveraging tropical algebra theory to enhance the implementation of convolutional neural networks (CNNs).
-Building on the previously introduced tropical convolutional neural networks (TCNN), we introduce two more generalized forms: compound tropical convolutional neural networks (cTCNN) and parallel tropical neural networks (pTCNN).
-These two types of convolution operations, grounded in tropical geometry, represent an extension of TCNN's design.
-The objective of this approach is to strike a better balance between computational complexity and neural network performance.
-While overly complex networks are challenging to train and excessively lightweight networks struggle to effectively extract data features, cTCNN and pTCNN reduce model complexity appropriately, achieving performance that lightweight models cannot.
+In this paper, we propose leveraging tropical algebra to extend convolutional neural networks (CNNs).
+Building on the previously introduced tropical convolutional neural networks (TCNN), we introduce two more generalized forms: compound tropical convolutional neural networks (cTCNN) and parallel tropical convolutional neural networks (pTCNN).
+These convolution operators, grounded in tropical geometry, extend TCNN's design and aim to better balance computational cost and model capacity.

 The cTCNN combines the functions of two TCNN layers using the same weight, allowing for both min-plus and max-plus operations within the same convolutional layer.
 Compared to traditional CNNs, cTCNN benefits from TCNN's ability to maximize addition and minimize multiplication, thereby reducing model complexity.
 Furthermore, unlike TCNN, the sliding window in each cTCNN convolution operation incorporates feature information from both min-plus and max-plus operations, leading to more diverse feature extraction and improved model performance.
 In contrast, pTCNN combines the functions of two TCNN layers using different weights, offering more adjustable parameters and enabling even more diverse feature extraction, further enhancing model performance.